Home / ORPAS Application Guide / ORPAS – McMaster University

 MSc (PT) Online Interview

-All eligible applicants who have met the academic requirements will be invited, via the email address provided to ORPAS in the online application, to participate in an online virtual interview.
+All eligible applicants who have met the academic requirements will be invited, via the email address they provided in their ORPAS application, to participate in an online virtual interview.
 The cost of the interview is $55 (non-refundable) and must be paid before the online interview can be completed.
 Applicants who have not met the minimum requirements and will not proceed to the interview will be notified via email.

 The interview is comprised of verbal questions and a written response question.
 A set amount of time is provided to allow candidates to prepare their response, and a set amount of time is provided for responses.
 The interview takes approximately 30 to 45 minutes to complete.